THE NATIONAL TRUST FOR SCOTLAND

 The school gained an enviable reputation for hosting colleagues from Norway, Sweden, Finland, Denmark and Iceland.

-In addition, the school also developed a training programme for the Storyline Approach and trained student teachers and teachers from Denmark and the Faroe Islands.
+In addition, the school also developed a training programme for the Scottish Storyline Approach and trained student teachers and teachers from Denmark and the Faroe Islands.